 Quad County Urban League partners with local employers to administer job-readiness programs that prepare individuals for work in utility, solar, plant engineering, and a host of other sectors

-Tyco offers apprenticeship programs in electrical and mechanical design and installation engineering for university students interested in a long-term career
+Johnson Controls offers co-op and apprenticeship programs in electrical and mechanical design and installation engineering for university students interested in long-term careers

 Identify and nurture younger employees